-The Android version allows you to download and install dictionaries from our web servers whenever you need them, free of charge.
+This is different with the Android version: It allows you to download and automatically install SoftMaker dictionaries that are currently not installed from our server whenever needed, free of charge.

-- Launch any of the apps (TextMaker, PlanMaker, or Presentations) on your Android device. - 2.
-Invoke the Tools > Options command and switch to the Language tab. - 3.
+- 1. Launch any of the apps (TextMaker, PlanMaker, or Presentations) on your Android device. - 2.
+Invoke the Tools > Options menu command and switch to the Language tab. - 3.
 Tap on the Get more dictionaries button. - 4.
 A dialog with a list of all available languages opens.
 To download and install a language, tap on the corresponding download button displayed at its right.